AkzhanBerdi/bad_dog/content/posts/statistical-data-analysis-101.md

 slug: "statistical-data-analysis-101"

-description: "Learn Statistical Data Analysis and dive into basics of Measures of Central Tendency, Variability and Variance.
+description: "Learn Statistical Analysis, Measures of Central Tendency, Variability and Variance.
 Also Learn how neural networks use back propagation to learn from experience."

 ---